HackerTyperAbuser/Hunter0-CTF-Writeups/Blue Teaming/BOTS/Hunting APT/Taedonggang (1).md

 # Hunting an APT with Splunk: Initial Access

 ![](img/Pasted%20image%2020241020123936.png)
+## Scenario
-Scenario: Frothly a brewing beverage company has just been attacked and it is our job to investigate the incident and hunt threats.
+Frothly a brewing beverage company has just been attacked and it is our job to investigate the incident and hunt threats.
 Incident occurred in August 2017.

-Environment:
+### Environment:
 ![](img/Pasted%20image%2020241020124635.png)
 ## T1566.001 Phishing: Spearphishing Attachment
 Source: https://attack.mitre.org/techniques/T1566/001/